cdutson/streamerbot-alerts/README.md

 // if false no Text-To-Speech will fire, regardless of settings const enableTTS = false;

+// if DEBUG_MODE is set to true, events will be emitted into the console.
+This is useful if
+// you're customizing your events, and want to see what data is sent with any given event. const DEBUG_MODE = false;

+// if enabled, only the GiftBomb event will be triggered, and the individual GiftSub events will be suppressed const supressGiftBombSubEvents = true;

 // look at https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis for more info on TTS props and voices const defaultTTSSettings = {